Syaoran Li: Reception

 Syaoran has been a popular character.
 In the 1999 Animage Grand Prix, the character took the third place in the category of best male character, and second in 2000.
 In the June 2018 issue of Newtype magazine, Syaoran was No. 1 in the monthly poll of "Top 10 Male Characters", with Sakura being No. 1 in the "Top 10 Female Characters" poll at the same time.

-When first introduced, Anime News Network described Syaoran as a "jerk" for how he competes against Sakura to get the Clow Cards but found it more surprising how he additionally becomes her rival also in terms of affection as both characters are attracted by the same teenager, Yukito.
+When first introduced, Anime News Network described Syaoran as a "jerk" for how he competes against Sakura to get the Clow Cards, but found it more surprising how he additionally becomes her rival, also in terms of affection as both characters are attracted to Yukito Tsukishiro.
 When Syaoran becomes attracted to Sakura, the writer instead noted that Syaoran acted less than a bully towards to her and instead awkward to the point he blushes often.
 Similarly, the writers from The Japanification of Children's Popular Culture: From Godzilla to Miyazaki said that Syaoran becomes a weak awkward friend to Sakura as he is unable to confess her feelings towards her to the point being a comic relief.
 In an episode involving a play, Syaoran crossdresses, something the Western audience would not understand by that time of writing the book.
 DVDTalk said that Syaoran's characterization changes across the narrative due to how he is initially presented as a rival but later is more supporting to the protagonist.
 In regards to the Western edited version of the series, THEM Anime Reviews panned the edited version of Syaoran as he comes across as "a bully and unkind idiot unlike the kind and caring one from the original."
 Adam Arnold of Animefringe, praised Rhys Huber's work as Syaoran, stating he was one of the few "only voices that really shine above the rest."

-For the second film, Animefringe regarded as the "melotic drama" relationship between Syaoran and Sakura as the main focus of the narrative as the fantasy elements from the main work were less prominent.
+For the second film, Animefringe regarded the "melotic drama" relationship between Syaoran and Sakura as the main focus of the narrative as the fantasy elements from the main work were less prominent.
 Mania Entertainment enjoyed how Syaoran and Sakura's relationship is developed in the film as their friends support them to confess their feelings.